 Particularly messy world today without emerging leadership

-Abt Trump: different leaders have visions of leadership…I don’t agree with threats in Syria; We need cool heads and sober judgement.
-Politicians sometimes talk themselves into war
+About Trump: different leaders have visions of leadership…I don’t agree with threats in Syria; We need cool heads and sober judgement.
+Politicians sometimes talk themselves into war.

 I lost my troops on my way to Damascus (alluding to all parties)

-It is unusual that noise comes from Gvt not from the street
+(About Trump again) It is unusual that noise comes from Government not from the street

 People want leadership and vision